 Death Chase is insanely good fun and bucket loads of it too.
 Either solo or with a friend.

-Security Guards - these are common and wear a blue uniform but have no intention to serve and protect.
-Their armour is weak but they can use a range of devastating weapons and will often attack as a pack.
+Security Guards - these are common and wear blue uniforms but have no intention to serve & protect.
+Their armour is weak but they can use a range of devastating weapons and will often attack in packs.

-Eliminators - these are the toughest and stand out like sore thumbs in yellow body armour.
-They can carry a range of advanced hardware, like a mini-gun or a rocket launcher.
+Eliminators - these are the toughest and stand out like sore thumbs in their girly yellow body armour.
+These guys can carry a range of advanced hardware, like a mini-gun or a rocket launcher.
 Also, they don't care who gets in their way - even unlucky Security Guards can be torn to shreds during a pursuit.
-Interestingly, these guys aren't restricted to the room and love chasing through the screens.
+Interestingly, these guys aren't restricted to the current room and love chasing you through many screens.
 So beware because running away like a chicken has little benefit.

 Only one guy stood between me and that ammo.
 So I fried him alive.
 Mwahaha!!